Rupprecht Gerngroß: Freiheitsaktion Bayern (FAB)

 While unsuccessful in liberating Munich that day, Gerngroß did save a number of lives through his action.
 The prisoners of the Dachau concentration camp were supposed to be sent on a death march south with their SS guards to be used as labourers in the Alpenfestung.
 His broadcast triggered an uprising in Dachau and the SS left in panic, abandoning the inmates who were liberated by the arriving US forces soon thereafter.
 He is also credited with saving the city of Munich from further destruction, and is therefore considered to be the leader of the only successful putsch against Hitler.
 His announcement of the end of the Nazis in Munich led many German soldiers to desert the lost cause and the US forces arriving in Munich on 30 April experienced virtually no resistance when taking the city.

 In Götting (near Bad Aibling), the teacher Hangl and the priest Grimm decided to hoist the Bavarian flag at the steeple (instead of the swastika flag, called by the priest the "red hanky"; although urged by an officer to remove the flag, they didn't obey.
 An SS officer later that day arrested both, and they were shot shortly afterwards.
-On 2 May 1945 the village was liberated by American forces.
+On 2 May 1945 the village was liberated by US forces.

 Franz Ritter von Epp, Reichskommissar of Bavaria, refused his support to the movement, contributing to its failure to succeed completely.
 Gerngroß had counted on his support.